Machine Vision Standards for Hardware and Software

 Macnica offers an intellectual property package to help you develop machine vision cameras, medical imaging systems and other products using GigE Vision.
 Learn more.

 There is also a new 10 gigabit version of GigE, 10GigE Vision, which provides the same benefits but with a tenfold increase in data rate and frame rate.
 Macnica offers a 10GigE intellectual property package ready for licensing but without the support of IEEE1588.
 Contact us to learn more.

 USB3 Vision is a camera interface developed for image transfer using the USB 3.0 protocol.
 One of the fastest growing machine vision camera standards, it too is based on the GenICam software standard, but it uses devices’ USB ports instead of Ethernet.
 Though not as fast as GigE and limited to much shorter distances, USB3 offers an easy-to-use, plug-and-play interface ideal for situations where the processor will be close to the camera.
-Like GigE Vision, USB3 Vision was developed by the Automatic Imaging Association (AIA).
+Like GigE Vision, USB3 Vision was developed by the Association for Advancing Automation (A3).

 Included in the standard are:

 - Device detection protocols

 - Streaming data protocols, which specifies how images can be transferred